LongCTygo/sot-piston-puzzle/README.md

 244532 in decimal

-In binary they should look like this
+In binary, they should look like this

     0000 0011 1011 1011 0011 0100

-Let's go through all of the bits one by one.
+Let's go through all the bits one by one.
 Remember, the first bit is ignored.

 0**00**0 0011 1011 1011 0011 0100 **Bit 2 & 3**

 The 2nd and 3rd left-most bit are used to store the *rotation value* of the board.
 If the value of these 2 bits are both 0, then the position of the player is always inside the III quarter of the board (the bottom-left quarter).
-These 2 bits represent how many time the board should be rotated *counter-clockwise* to reach the position where the player is in that quarter.
+These 2 bits represent how many times the board should be rotated *counter-clockwise* to reach the position where the player is in that quarter.
 When generating the board, the board will generate a board with the player in the bottom-left quarter, then rotate it clockwise that many times to get the board of that seed.

 000**0 0**011 1011 1011 0011 0100 **Bit 4 & 5**